joaguilar/GettingandCleaningDataCourseProject/CodeBook.md

 Using those three datasets the full merged dataset was created with the following structure:

-- Column 1: Named "subjectid", it contains the subject id from the first dataset that contained data from the subject\_test.txt and subject\_train.txt files.
+- **Column 1**: Named "subjectid", it contains the subject id from the first dataset that contained data from the subject\_test.txt and subject\_train.txt files.
-- Column 2: Named "activity", it contains the activity performed during the observation.
+- **Column 2**: Named "activity", it contains the activity performed during the observation.
 This comes from the dataset that contained data from the y\_test.txt and y\_train.txt files.
 In addition the activities were renamed according to the id/name pairs in the "activity_labels.txt" file.
-- Columns 3-563: Correspond to the 561 columns in the x\_test.txt and x\_train.txt files.
+- **Columns 3-563**: Correspond to the 561 columns in the x\_test.txt and x\_train.txt files.
 Thet are named using the column/names mapping from the "features.txt" file.

-#### Data filtering ####
+### Data filtering ###
 For the output dataset we only need information about columns that contain the mean or standard deviation.
 To perform this filtering, a regular expression was used to look for columns that have the strings mean() or std() and filtered out the remaining columns.
 It uses the grep function on the column names.
 Once the columns with mean() or std() are identified, a new dataframe is created with only these columns (plus the "subjectid" and "activity" columns).
 Other columns that contained strings such as "meanFreq()" were not considered to be measurements on the mean or standard deviation.

 This left the dataset with 68 columns:

-- Column 1: "subjectid" as in the previous dataset.
+- **Column 1**: "subjectid" as in the previous dataset.
-- Column 2: "activity" as in the previous dataset.
+- **Column 2**: "activity" as in the previous dataset.
-- Columns 3-68: Correspond to 66 columns with the mean or standard deviation of a measurement.
+- **Columns 3-68**: Correspond to 66 columns with the mean or standard deviation of a measurement.
 For details on which columns are included, see section **Column Descriptions** at the end of this file.

-#### Column Renaming ####
+### Column Renaming ###
 Task 4 of the assignment is to "Appropriately labels the data set with descriptive variable names.".
 This task is performed using the **create\_new\_name(name)** function in the R script.
 The function processes a string with the name of the column and outputs a more descriptive name, based on the recommendations from the "Editing Text Variables" lecture, on slide 16, which states: